digitaldelinquent/dotfiles/README.md

 3. Copy/symlink the scripts dir into your .local/bin dir.
 4. Pass the packages file in the .to-download dir into your system package manager and install all necessary files.
+(If you are using the dnf package manager, use the `reinstall` function in the shell.)

-> **NOTE:** This config was made for yay/pacman, so you may need to manually download some, if not all packages.
+> **NOTE:** This config was made for dnf, so you may need to use a different package name,
+> or manually download some packages from their respective websites.
 > Many packages maybe unnecessary if on a non-linux machine (UNIX-like OS like MacOS)

 5. Run the following command to install vim plug: